iontodirel/40A_Smart_Switch/README.md

 # 40A Smart Switch Analog Subsystem
-The analog subsystem of a 40A smart analog switch.
+The analog subsystem of a 40A smart digital switch.
 Contains a DAC, an ADC with a 2-channel mux and ADC driver, an isolated DC-DC, isolated FET driver, isolated voltage amp, current sense amp, a current sense amp with digitally adjustable range (by DAC).

 This design is meant to power a smart MCU-controlled multi-channel power path controller.
 Designed to route power from a 12V system, to a battery charger, to power a computer system, and a radio, as a N:M:O switch matrix, if desired, offering absolute flexibility and scalability due to the isolated architecture.